MystenLabs/sui/doc/src/learn/sui-compared.md

 Traditional blockchains totally order all client transactions with respect to each other.
 This design requires reaching consensus across validators, which is effective but slow.

 As mentioned in previous sections, Sui forgoes consensus for many transactions to reduce their latency.
 In this manner, Sui enables multi-lane processing and eliminates head-of-line blocking.
 All other transactions no longer need to wait for the completion of the first transaction’s increment in a single lane.
 Sui provides a lane of the appropriate breadth for each transaction.
-Simple transactions require viewing only the sender account, which greatly improves the system’s capacity.
+Simple transactions require viewing only the sender address, which greatly improves the system’s capacity.

 The downside of allowing head-of-line blocking on the sender for these simple transactions is that the sender can send only one transaction at a time.
 As a result, it is imperative the transactions finalize quickly.